 But I mustn't treat it roughly or too harshly,for it's such a useful thing to have behind."

-DILL Merely a friend to Parsley in "The Herbs",he morphs into a full-blown sidekick and confidante in the sequel,where they both take centre stage.
+And whilst merely a friend to Parsley in "The Herbs",he morphs into a full-blown sidekick and confidante in the sequel,where they both take centre stage.

 Moments of quiet reflection and insight also act as a nice counterweight to all his scurrying about.And he's given a gentle child-like voice and is animated in a very sympathetic and playful way.So he actually comes across as extremely disarming rather than annoying.